didalgolab/chatgpt-intellij-plugin/README.md

 ## Getting Started

 To use the extension, you must have a JetBrains IDE installed and configure the API key, which can be found in your [User Settings](https://platform.openai.com/account/api-keys).
-The plugin is available for installation from [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/21953-chatgpt-integration).
+The plugin is available for installation from [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/21953-ai-integration).
-To add more model providers such as Claude, Gemini, Ollama, or Azure OpenAI, go to *File -> Settings -> Tools -> ChatGPT Integration* and review the available configurations.
+To add more model providers such as Claude, Gemini, Ollama, or Azure OpenAI, go to *File -> Settings -> Tools -> AI Integration* and review the available configurations.

 ## Contribution